-Why did the credit reporting agency reject my application?
+Why did the credit reporting bureau reject my application ?

 What You Can Do About Inaccurate Information

-What will happen if I have negative information in my credit report?
+What will happen if I have negative information on my credit report ?

 If your credit report reveals that in the past seven years you have been late in making payments on your credit cards, failed to repay a loan or filed for bankruptcy, you may find it difficult to get more credit.
 You may be rejected by a potential employer, or you may have trouble renting an apartment or establishing telephone, gas and electric, water or heating oil accounts.

-What if I find a mistake in my credit report?
+What if I find a mistake on my credit report ?

 You can dispute inaccurate information.
 Write to the credit bureau to explain the problem.
 Under FCRA, the bureau must investigate the disputed information within a "reasonable time"—usually 30 to 45 days—and report back to you.
 If the information is proven to be a mistake, it will be removed from your credit file.
 If the creditor who provided the information can no longer verify it, the credit bureau must remove the information from your credit report.
 You will be sent a corrected copy of your report.

-If the bureau insists that it cannot remove the information because it is accurate, you have the right to attach a written explanation about the problem to your file.
+If the bureau insists it cannot remove the information because it is accurate, you have the right to attach a written explanation about the problem to your file.
 Limit your statement to 100 words.
-All those who look at your file in the future will be see your statement.
+All those who look at the file in the future will be given a summary of your statement.

-If I find a mistake in one credit bureau's report, will the mistake be corrected automatically at other credit bureaus?
+If I find a mistake on one credit bureau's report, will the mistake be corrected automatically at other credit bureaus ?

 To make sure that the error has been corrected by all three major credit bureaus, follow up by getting copies of your report from the other two about six weeks after the first credit bureau corrects the mistake.
 If you see the same information reported inaccurately, go through the dispute process with each credit bureau.
 Information on disputes and corrections is supposed to be forwarded to the two other major credit bureaus and to the creditor who reported the information.
 However, the process is not fully reliable.